Okipa/laravel-bootstrap-components/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Okipa/laravel-bootstrap-components/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/Okipa/laravel-bootstrap-components/?branch=master)

 This package provides a ready-to-use and customizable bootstrap components library.
-It has been built on the premise that :
- - it is useless to package a component that will not be used a significant number of times.
- - it is useless to generate html that we would write faster ourself.
- - it is very useful to package components we use in almost every views in a backoffice for example.
- - it is even more useful if these components are used in almost every app.

 **Notes :**
 - This version provides a bootstrap 4 components implementation.